TormodLandet/raschii/README.rst

 The initial release of Raschii

-- Support for Fenton stream functions, Rienecker and Fenton (1981)
+- Support for Fenton stream functions (Rienecker and Fenton, 1981)

 Copyright and license